-To remove a secondary language and the existing translations for that language from your site, follow these steps:
+To remove a secondary language and the existing translations for that language from your site:

 - Go to WPML → Languages.
-In the Sites Languages section, Remove the secondary language(s) of your choice.
+In the Site Languages section, Remove the secondary language(s) of your choice.

 - A table with the deactivated languages appears.
 Click on the delete icon to remove all the content you have translated into your secondary language from the database.